R3D-R4V3N/F1-Top-3/README.md

     `driver_points_prev`, `driver_rank_prev`,
     `constructor_points_prev`, `constructor_rank_prev`,
    `circuit_country`, `circuit_city`.
-   - Numerical features are median‑imputed and scaled; categorical features are one‑hot encoded.
+   - Numerical features are imputed with a running median (fallback to ``0``) and scaled; categorical features are one‑hot encoded.
    - A `RandomForestClassifier` is tuned with a small parameter grid.
    - Cross‑validation uses `GroupTimeSeriesSplit` so each fold only sees earlier races and keeps entire events together.
    - Metrics such as ROC‑AUC, confusion matrix, precision/recall and mean absolute error are printed.